Winston New Mexico

 Miner, businessman, and future state legislator Frank H. Winston, who came to town in 1882, owned several businesses (including the Frank Winston Carriage House) and generously gave credit to customers in hard times.
 When he died in 1929, the town was renamed in his honor.

 While Winston flourished until the silver panic of 1893, today only a few families remain.
-Many of Sierra County’s hunting guides and outfitters are based in Winston, as the Aldo Leopold and Gila wilderness areas are readily accessed from here.
+The Aldo Leopold and Gila wilderness areas are readily accessed from here.
+Many of Sierra County’s hunting guides and outfitters are based in Winston, and the Geronimo Trail Guest Ranch is nearby.

-(38 miles NW of T or C on NM 52; driving directions)
+Winston is located 38 miles northwest of T or C on NM 52.